 Industrial IoT in the mining industry is still in its relative infancy, however industry leaders are already using IIoT to create safer, more effective operational ecosystem.

-“IIoT enabled machinery can help optimise material and equipment flow for increased efficiency and yield.
+“IIoT enabled machinery can help optimize material and equipment flow for increased efficiency and yield.
 Equipment failures can be anticipated and real-time monitoring allows for sophisticated decision making and predictive maintenance strategies,” Mining[Dot]Com reports.
 “Through IIoT, drilling and blasting can be optimised, leading to improved mine and logistics scheduling.”

 Using IIoT companies can monitor efficiencies in all steps of the extraction process, including automated drilling.
 Mining company Goldcorp is using IIoT to build AI-driven drilling machines that can “detect materials and boundaries and have an automatic guidance system for cutting,” Industry Week reports.
 Meanwhile, Fortescue Metals Group has outfitted a fleet of trucks with IIoT sensors to tell supervisors when vehicles are not operating at maximum capacity and adjust accordingly, increasing overall revenue.